Jaliborc/StaleCheck-1.0/README.md

 MyAddon:CheckForUpdates("MyAddon", My_Saved_Vars, "Interface/Addons/MyAddon/myIcon")
 ```

-### Popups
+### Notes
+- Version numbers must be in `x[.x][.x]` format.
+For example: `'5'`, `'5.0'` and `'5.0.0'` are all valid version numbers.
+- Add `'b'` or `'a'` to either end of the version number to mark it as beta/alpha version (example: `'5.0b'` will be interpreted as beta build).
-Creating popups through the blizzard API causes taint.
+- Creating popups through the blizzard API causes taint.
 Thus, the library will only show a popup message if `Sushi-3.1` is loaded.
 Otherwise, a chat message will be printed instead.

 ### Reminder!
 If you use this library, please list it as one of your dependencies in the CurseForge admin system.
 It's a big help! :+1: